-Cuba's top player, Leinier Dominguez-Perez was born in the town of Güines in La Habana Province.
+Cuba's top player and the best player from that country since Jose Raul Capablanca, Leinier Dominguez-Perez was born in the town of Güines in La Habana Province, and still lives there.

 In 2000 he was runner-up in the World Under 18 Championship behind the winner, Francisco Vallejo-Pons.
 In 2001 he came second in the Cuban Championship behind Reynaldo Vera, and then won that Championship three times, in 2002, 2003 and 2006.
 Dominguez placed =2nd (3rd on tiebreak), a half point behind Alex Yermolinsky at the inaugural American Continental Championship held at Cali in Colombia in August 2001.
 In the 2003 edition of this event - Torneo Continental Americano (2003) - he finished with 7.5/11, a half point behind =2nd placed compatriot Lazaro Bruzon and a point behind the outright winner, Brazilian GM Giovanni Vescovi.
 In the American Continental Championship (2005), he again scored 7.5/11, finishing a point behind the winner, Bruzon.